songkick/react-native-task/README.md

 - Error boundary component wrapper to capture any thrown errors and handle them gracefully for the user.
 This would give many options to the user such as retrying/refreshing the screen, restarting the app, or simply popping the navigation to the previous screen.
 - Pagination on the User Calendar, which could include a load more at the footer when the threshold is reached to trigger the list to load more data.
 As well as a pull to refresh at the top if needed to refresh the stored data.
 - Better testing around handlers and state changes.
+- Move API keys out of code and into something like dotenv so these can be injected on build.